All members of the media interested in covering an event at Verizon Center must request and have the appropriate credentials.

 In order to be considered for media credentials to cover events/concerts at Verizon Center, the print, television, online or radio outlet must adhere to professional standards, regularly produce related content to events/concerts, and have an established history and viewing audience.
 Free lance photographers or free lance writers must be on an assignment with a media outlet to be considered for access.
 All-Access or backstage access is not given during events/concerts.
 Standard coverage, if approved for the requested event, includes press tickets and/or a photo pass.
 Photo passes, when approved, are allotted for a certain amount of time as designated by the event.
 Approval for media coverage must be obtained for each individual event/concert.
 Interviews are typically not available for concerts on the day of the show.
 To request a credential for an upcoming event/concert at Verizon Center, please click here.

-The arena is located at 601 F Street NW with a separate media entrance located at the corner of 6th and G Streets NW.
+The arena is located at 601 F Street NW with a separate media entrance located near the corner of 6th and F Streets NW (Stairwell 1).
 All members of the media must enter and exit through the press entrance and have the proper credentials to access an event at Verizon Center.
 All bags will be subject to search upon entry at the press entrance.

 For information on credentials for the Washington Wizards, please contact Daren Jenkins at (202) 661-5000 or send an email to email@example.com.